extraes/BW-Chaos/README.md

 I don't have a code of coduct or anything, so feel free to evade taxes and stuff after making a PR.

+---

 ### Changelog

 - New in 2.2.0

   - Something something webserver.
-Just know that if you're a streamer, if I've got your number, ***I've got your fucking number.***
+Just know that if you're a streamer, I might say hi :)

+  - Added per-effect configuration, so that things like how strong an effect is can be changed via BoneMenu and ChaosConfig.

+    - I would have liked to do this earlier, but I wanted to do it in a way that didn't make me write MelonPreferences.CreateEntry for every configurable thing.

+  - A [trailer](https://www.youtube.com/watch?v=O0JZqL2opHk), because I feel like sending a link to a video is a lot easier than trying to quantify everything this mod does.
+(And setup guide cause some people dont want to READ the README)

+  - Of course, more than 20 new effects!

 - New in 2.1.1